 Our other team members use a variety of other blenders.
 You can find our comprehensive Blender Guide here.
 Some us are Team Blendtec.
 Some of us are Team Kitchen Aid.
 Others are all about the Vitamix.
 (We just love our blenders!)

 We polled our Green Smoothie community and found some AWESOME affordable blenders that will help you if Vitamix and Blendtec are a tad pricey for you at the moment.
 Check it out: Best Blenders under $120.

 How many servings do your recipes make?

 Our smoothie recipes make about 4-5 cups (32oz – 40oz).
 Some of us drink at least 2 cups (16 oz) everyday in the morning as a breakfast meal replacement.
+When it comes to making a health green smoothies, it’s really important to make sure you’re consistent with it.
 I drink mine for lunch or sometimes as a mid-morning snack.
 Since green smoothies are full of fiber, they keep us full for awhile.
 If we need an afternoon pick-me-up, we have been known to make another green smoothie later in the day instead of drinking a caffeinated beverage.